abbeyschu/Project1/README.md

-# Project1
-Bootcamp project 1

-Introduction
+# Project 1 - Recipe Finder

+## Description

 The website app our group created allows a user to enter a desired meal into a search input field, which will return a list of recipes (results) that the user can then click on to display an image of the meal, ingredients, nutritional value, and cooking instructions.

+## Installation

+Visit this link to view the recipe finder: https://abbeyschu.github.io/RecipeSearchProject/

-Instructions
+## Instructions

 WHEN I enter a type of meal (example: lasagna)

 THEN I am presented with a list of recipes for the meal.